faqs and important information about the Roswell Artist-in-Residence Program

 Because ours is a twelve month residency and our artists arrive at different times throughout the year, our annual application deadline date varies from year to year.

 This means that we do not have a fixed deadline.
 We do not accept applications on an ongoing basis.
-The current application is for residencies available as early as December 2018 and as late as October of 2019.
+The current application is now closed.
+Please check back this fall (2018) for the next deadline announcement.

 For over forty years the Roswell Artist-in-Residence Program has provided talented artists a long-term opportunity to free themselves from the entanglements of their jobs, careers and other responsibilities, to focus on their creative imaginations.
 Roswell is remotely located, away from the trends and noise of our cultural capitals and provides the artist an opportunity to look inwardly, over an entire year, at the sources of their vision and the reach of their talent.
 The Roswell Residency is not project based nor is it directed by the issues of any moment in the world of art ideas.